-Each year in the United States hundreds, actually around a 1000, people decide to undertake a PhD in Anthropology and several hundred of those in its sub-field Archaeology.
-Maybe you are considering undertaking such a PhD.
+Each year in the United States hundreds, actually around a 1000, people decide to undertake a PhD in all the sub-fields of Anthropology i.e. archaeology, cultural anthropology, biological anthropology, etc. Maybe you are considering undertaking such a PhD.
 What sort of time commitment are you looking at?

 The median time from start of a PhD programme to the end is 7 years and 8 months.
 That means half of PhDs are obtained before that time and half after.
 So there is a range but less than 15% of PhDs are completed in under six years.
 The majority take 6-9 years.